TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 $$Pr[M = m | C= c] = Pr[M = m], \text{for } Pr[C=c] > 0$$
 This simplifies into,
 $$Pr[Enc_k(m) = c] = Pr[M = m]$$
 If you see the implications of this statement, it does add up.
-It just states that the probability of the cipher text being generated from the
+It just states that the probability of the message being $m$ given that the cipher-text is $c$ should be not different from the initial probability of the message being $m$.